hello-robot/stretch4_ros2/stretch_nav2/README.md

   2. Verify that RViz is subscribed to the correct topic.
   3. Run `ros2 topic info /topic_name -v` to inspect publishers, subscribers, and QoS.
 Ensure subscriber and publisher QoS match.

-- **Testing Navigation with Loop Plan:** Use `loop_plan` to continuously run the robot through multiple locations.
-You need to set three different locations, and the planner will direct the robot to visit them repeatedly.
-Instructions are available at [loop_plan](https://github.com/hello-ola/loop_plan).

 ---

-## Potential Improvements

-**Tuning Opportunities:**
-- Adjust the robot footprint.
-- Evaluate how the back of the arm affects occlusion behind the robot with the Calder variation.

-**Areas for Enhancement:**
-- **Dynamic Costmap Inflation:** Adjust the costmap inflation radius based on the environment.
-One approach is to use the costmap to calculate the distance from each cell (or pixel) to the nearest obstacle.
-By combining this distance information with the robot’s footprint, we can determine an appropriate inflation radius that provides enough clearance for safe navigation.
-This allows the robot to navigate tightly around obstacles in narrow spaces while maintaining efficiency in open areas, effectively balancing safety and speed. *(Charlie's Idea)*

 ## License